isomerpages/moe-yuyingsec/_useful-links/For Students/School Uniform & Booklist.md

 <b>For Home delivery:</b>

-Make an online purchase @  [https://shop.shanghai-uniforms.com/product-category/yuying-secondary-school/](https://shop.shanghai-uniforms.com/product-category/yuying-secondary-school/) with $10 delivery charge and you will be required to create an online account
+Make an online purchase @&nbsp;&nbsp;[https://shop.shanghai-uniforms.com/product-category/yuying-secondary-school/](https://shop.shanghai-uniforms.com/product-category/yuying-secondary-school/)&nbsp;with $10 delivery charge and you will be required to create an online account

 ### School Booklist / Stationery List

-<b>For Online Textbook sales:</b>

-Online sale url: [https://cascoedusupply.com.sg/login](https://cascoedusupply.com.sg/login)(Login: YYSS, Password: 4251)

-Delivery to home (with $13 delivery charge) or collection with an appointment at the school bookshop.

 Please refer to the attached textbook list for more info or enquire at 62859442

 <b>Textbooks and Stationery</b>

 ##### **Sec 1**